The Journey Home (2014 film)

-The Journey Home (originally titled Midnight Sun) is a 2014 Canadian-Italian family adventure-drama film starring Dakota Goyo, Goran Višnjić, and Bridget Moynahan, written by Hugh Hudson, directed by Roger Spottiswoode and Brando Quilici.
+The Journey Home (originally titled Midnight Sun) is a 2014 family adventure-drama film starring Dakota Goyo, Goran Višnjić, and Bridget Moynahan, written by Hugh Hudson, directed by Roger Spottiswoode and Brando Quilici.
 Filmed on location in Ontario and Manitoba, Canada, it follows a local teenager (Goyo), who works to reunite a lost polar bear cub with its mother.
 It premiered in November 2014, and received generally mixed-to-positive reviews.

 Plot

 A local teenager defies nature to reunite an abandoned polar bear cub with its mother in the ice fields of Northern Canada.